Welcome to Briox!

 When a customer or supplier invoice is accrued, a journal will be created (the predefined series for this is H) and will end up in the series for accruals in the journal list.

-Click on this the icons to see the accrual settings and information.
+Click on this the icon to see the accrual settings and information.

-Under banking you can imported bank statements if the company uses that feature.
+Under banking you can import bank statements if the company uses that feature.

 If the bank transactions have been linked to a payment or journal under banking then the transaction itself is marked with the journal number.
 If you click on the journal number you are taken to the journal in the journal list.